boynux/boynux.github.com/_posts/2015-05-11-advanced-docker-networking.md

 ---
 layout: post
 title: Advanced Docker Networking
-excerpt: Using Linux containers and specially Docker solves lots of deployments easily that would be difficult otherwise.
+excerpt: Using Linux containers and specially Docker solves lots of deployments problems easily that would be difficult otherwise.
 By adding some advanced networking features make it even more powerful.
 tags: Docker Networking Kernel_Namespaces
 category: Sysadmins
 ---